openwdl/learn-wdl/0_language-concepts.md

 This is a short list of key WDL language concepts and keywords.
 To review the full WDL language specification see this [link](https://github.com/openwdl/wdl/blob/master/versions/1.0/SPEC.md).
 This page also includes short code snippets with examples of some of the WDL keyword phrases.

 WDL scripts describe workflows which contain tasks.
 See the diagram to the left to visualize key concepts.
-This page is orangized into 4 sections:
+This page is arranged into 4 sections:
 - WDL file-level keywords
 - WDL workflow keywords
 - WDL task keywords